 “Fight it now,” he implores them.

 This seems to work.
-We see the three astronauts appear briefly.
+The three astronauts appear briefly.
 Are they the spirits of the men, or Quatermass’s imagination?
 Whatever they are, they aren’t physical bodies restored.
 They disappear when Quatermass collapses.

 But the thing is gone.